xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/web-report.md

 ```

 !!! warning
-    Filters, applied by servlet name are not shown at all if target servets are not registered.
+    Filters, applied by servlet name are not shown at all if target servlets are not registered.

 If filter or servlet is applied with multiple target urls then each pattern will start on new line and
 only on first line complete information will be shown (idem `--"--` string will be used to identify same filter):